Witiy/BNlearning/README.md

 * -t N   : Maximum time limit, in seconds (default: 10)
 * -b N   : Number of machine cores to use - if 0, all are used  (default: 1)

-### Learning BN structures form candidate parents sets
+### Learning BN Structures form Candidate Parents Sets

 On the basis of candidate parents sets, select parents set for each variable and construct a DAG which is the final BN structures.